Janusec/janusec-admin/README.md

-# Janusec Application Gateway Web Administration
+# Luccitech LCD Series Web Administration

-This project is the Unified Web Administration Portal for [Janusec Application Gateway](https://www.janusec.com/) , [Github](https://github.com/Janusec/janusec) , generated with Angular 9.
+This project is the Unified Web Administration Portal for Luccitech LCD Series, generated with Angular 9.

-> This project is optional, and Janusec Application Gateway has already included distribution files of this project.
+> This project is optional, and Luccitech LCD Series has already included distribution files of this project.

 ## Development server

 Angular 9+ is required.

-Edit `proxy.config.json` with janusec-admin url and run:
+Edit `proxy.config.json` with luci-admin url and run:

 >  `npm start`  (instead of `ng serve`, to solve cross-domain warnings.)

-Navigate to `http://localhost:4200/janusec-admin/`.
+Navigate to `http://localhost:4200/luci-admin/`.
 The app will automatically reload if you change any of the source files.

 ## Build